-MANAGEMENT (MGT)
+Management (MGT)

-MGT 405 Strategic Management
+Strategic Management

 A grade of C or above is required in this course.
-Prerequisites: MGT210, HRM 301, and MGT 306 This course will examine the strategic management process of achieving a company's objectives by evaluating the following components: mission, analysis of internal and external conditions, development of long-term goals and strategies, implementing strategies, and evaluating their results.
+Prerequisites: BUS 250 or MGT 210, HRM 301, and MGT 306 This course will examine the strategic management process of achieving a company's objectives by evaluating the following components: mission, analysis of internal and external conditions, development of long-term goals and strategies, implementing strategies, and evaluating their results.
 Students will participate in a case study that is facilitated through a business strategy game.